Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-15-Greens_function_1.md

 ## Deriving of Green's function method

 Now, how do we apply this particular solution of a particular differential equation to solve all those general questions?
-More importantly, what kinds of <span class="blue">general</span> differential equations can be solved using this method?
+More importantly, what kinds of _general_ differential equations can be solved using this method?

 Like I said in the beginning, the essence of this method is that it breaks down the complex inhomogeneous source using Dirac delta functions.
-This means that we can have any continuous complex inhomogeneous source in our <span class="blue">general</span> differential equations, but we still need the operator to be linear. i.e.:
+This means that we can have any continuous complex inhomogeneous source in our general differential equations, but we still need the operator to be linear. i.e.:

 $$